 How to Store the Spicy Hot Tomato Oil

 You can store your batch of homemade spicy tomato oil for up to a week, if not longer.
+Simply transfer it to a clear glass jar or an airtight container and refrigerate it.

 You can also just cover the bowl up with some cling wrap and store it if you want to.